danx123/macan-media-suite/README.md

     Your gateway to global online entertainment.
 Stream live radio stations and watch online TV channels directly from your desktop, browse by genre, or find your local favorites.

 ---
-## 📝 Changelog v5.7.0
+## 📝 Changelog v5.8.0
-1. Macan Audio Player v9.7.0
+1. Macan Audio Player v10.0.0
-- Fixed Progress Audio Converter
-- Changed SVG icon (Shuffle)
+- Real-time FFT Visualization

 ---